kitfactory/mongodb-dbapi/README.md

 - Transactions on MongoDB 3.6 are treated as no-op; 4.x+ (replica set) uses real sessions and the bundled 4.4 binary passes all tests.
 - Error messages are fixed strings per `docs/spec.md`.
 Keep logs at DEBUG only (default INFO is silent).

+## Roadmap (SQL support prioritization)
+1) Non-equi/RIGHT/FULL JOIN and correlated subqueries (TBD)
+2) DISTINCT `UNION`, more complex CASE (multiple WHEN/OR/AND)
+3) Additional window functions beyond ROW_NUMBER/RANK/DENSE_RANK (`LAG/LEAD/NTILE`, etc.)
+4) Explicit performance/compat notes for large JOIN/window workloads
+If you need one of these sooner, please open an issue and share your use case.

 ## License
 MIT License (see `LICENSE`).
 Provided as-is without warranty; commercial use permitted.